Best Practices in Form Collection & Routing

 RFA Posting Requests

-• Partners like Development or Provost submit information for SCCC to manage RFA on their behalf.
+• Partners like the Office of Development or the Provost's Office can submit information for SCCC to manage RFA on their behalf.

-• Encourages collaborative work and not duplicating efforts
+• InfoReady encourages collaborative work and reduces duplicating efforts.

 Membership Requests